 While running Cuberis, Eric's lifelong passion for helping entrepreneurs has grown stronger than ever.

-That’s why, drawing on years of freelance experience, he recently launched a new venture dedicated to helping freelancers and creative service providers grow their practices into profitable businesses.
+That’s why, drawing on years of freelance and agency experience, he recently launched a new venture dedicated to helping freelancers and creative service providers grow their practices into profitable businesses.

 At his mentorship website, Eric offers advice, articles, and in-depth training videos that help accelerate the startup and implementation process.